Shashankdotio/IELTS-tips/README.md

 ### 🚀 Step 1: Mock Test First

 Before diving into preparation, I took a **mock test** to assess my level, understand where I stood, and identify which parts needed more attention.
-It also helped me get familiar with the user interface of the exam.
+It also helped me get familiar with the user interface of the computer-based exam.

 **Try a mock test here:**
 > [📝 BestMyTest - IELTS Practice Test](https://www.bestmytest.com/ielts/practice-test)